ironcodev/locustjs-cache/README.md

-# locustjs-cache
+# @locustjs/cache
 This library provides a simple caching utility in an abstract manner.

-It can be used independently in any `javascript` project, however, since the abstraction layer `locustjs-cache` provides, it is best used in conjuction with an `IoC container` or `DI container` such as [locustjs-locator](https://github.com/ironcodev/locustjs-locator).
+It can be used independently in any `javascript` project, however, since the abstraction layer `locustjs-cache` provides, it is best used in conjuction with an `IoC container` or `DI container` such as [@locustjs/locator](https://github.com/ironcodev/locustjs-locator).

 ## Installation

 NPM
 ```
-npm i locustjs-cache
+npm i @locustjs/cache
 ```

 Yarn
 ```
-yarn add locustjs-cache
+yarn add @locustjs/cache
 ```

 ## Classes